WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_REQUIRE_LOGIN

-    Configures login required for the whole of the Weblate installation using :setting:`LOGIN_REQUIRED_URLS`.
+    Configures sign in required for the whole of the Weblate installation using :setting:`LOGIN_REQUIRED_URLS`.

     **Example:**